kevin-14/hadoop-1/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-applications/hadoop-yarn-deep-learning-frameworks/src/site/markdown/RunTensorflowJobUsingHelperScript.md

                         format.
   --dry_run             When this is not specified (default behavior), YARN
                         service will be automatically submited.
-When this is not specified, generated YARN service spec will be printed to stdout
+When this is specified, generated YARN service spec will be printed to stdout
   --job_name JOB_NAME   Specify job name of the Tensorflow job, which will
                         overwrite the one specified in input spec file